wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/prep.md

 Give me an example of a time when you didn't think you were going to meet the commitments you promised.
 (Deadlines, timing, etci.)

+Tell me about a time you made a mistake that negatively impacted the team you were working with.

+Tell me about a time you had to make trade-offs to complete an important project.